fwilliams/point-cloud-utils/README.md

 # Point Cloud Utilities (pcu)
-A Python Library for 3D Point Clouds
+A Python library for common task on 3D point clouds

 **pcu** is a utility library for common tasks on point clouds.
 It provides the following operations:
  - A series of algorithms for generating point samples on meshes: